Shamar/shamar.github.io/_posts/2018-10-06-the-intelligent-symbiosis.markdown

 We have to understand that the market do not work whenever we have information asymmetry!

-Understanding the geopolitical hazard, **China** decided to compete on the same ground, creating several big companies in robotics, face recognition and artificial intelligence in general that are slowly taking huge market shares.
+Indeed, understanding the [geopolitical hazard](https://medium.com/@giacomo_59737/the-web-is-still-a-darpa-weapon-31e3c3b032b8), **China** decided to compete on the same ground, creating several big companies in robotics, face recognition and artificial intelligence in general that are slowly taking huge market shares.

 # What about Europe?